alexa/avs-device-sdk/README.md

 ## Run Unit Tests

-Unit tests for the Alexa Client SDK use the [Google Test](https://github.com/google/googletest) framework.
+Unit tests for the AVS Device SDK for C++ use the [Google Test](https://github.com/google/googletest) framework.
 Ensure that the [Google Test](https://github.com/google/googletest) is installed, then run the following command:
 `make all test`

 Ensure that all tests are passed before you begin integration testing.